gabrielsalvatore/algorithmology-systemsense/writing/reflection.md

 references to any artificial intelligence coding assistants that you used and a summary of the ways in which you used those coding assistants to complete this project.

+I've used Google Gemini while searching for clarification for parts of the code ßand ideas on how to do some of the required TODOs

 ## Program Output